Three Phase Current - Simple Calculation

 Single phase system - this is the easiest to deal with.
 Given the kW and power factor the kVA can be easily worked out.
 The current is simply the kVA divided by the voltage.
 As an example, consider a load consuming 23 kW of power at 230 V and a power factor of 0.86:

 Note: you can do these equations in either VA, V and A or kVA, kV and kA depending on the magnitude of the parameters you are dealing with.
-To convert from VA to kVA just multiply by 1000.
+To convert from VA to kVA just divide by 1000.

 Three phase system - The main difference between a three phase system and a single phase system is the voltage.
 In a three phase system we have the line to line voltage (VLL) and the phase voltage (VLN), related by: